Tony Morris: The Really Useful Show

 Morris also co-hosted BBC Birmingham's morning programme The Really Useful Show, in 1997.

 ITV

 Granada Reports

 In 2003, Morris joined ITV Granada as the new male co-anchor alongside Lucy Meacock for Granada Reports.
 This came following the departures of Tony Wilson and So Rahman.
 More recently, he had alternate lunchtime and late bulletins added to his role.
 He celebrated 10 years on Granada Reports in September 2013.
 The programme became the first regional news programme ever to win a BAFTA.

 ITV Weekend News

 In 2007, Morris stood-in on the ITV Weekend News, which followed Granada Reports.

 Personal life and death

 Morris had two adult daughters.
-He died at Bury Hospice on 1 August 2020, aged 57, after being diagnosed with kidney cancer in 2019.
+He died at Bury Hospice on 1 August 2020, aged 57.
+He had been diagnosed with kidney cancer in 2019.
+The 3rd August 2020 edition of Granada Reports served as a tribute programme to Morris.